cheapjack/cheapjack.github.io/_posts/2016-08-11-if-i-were-the-ocean.md

 **If I Were The Ocean** was the first major public exhibition, programme of activity and new work based on this four years of research: and in many ways it was like **Currently** had tipped it's **GhostNet** out on the 'dock' of the **Maritime Museum** for the public to see and the extent of the 'catch' was suddenly vast.

 This time round on the UK side I worked with <a href="http://mcqn.net">Adrian McEwen</a> and <a href="gemmamaylatham.com">Gemma May Latham</a> to develop the <a href="https://github.com/cheapjack/Co-Tidal">Co~Tidal</a> project, a system for generating simple patterns made from traditional Norwegian embroidery and Tidal Height data from a buoy in Oslo harbour generated from the exhibition visitor's birth date.

+Like many things this idea started from a conversation with **Cefn Hoile** while packing up at <a href="https://lpoolmakefest.org/">Liverpool MakeFest 2016</a> about how he was looking at making some kind of **Tidal Clock** kit based on real local tide data for <a href="http://start.shrimping.it">Shrimping.it</a>.

+We didn't quite realise this or have had chance to work much further on that yet; maybe for the next **Currently** hackday!
+We did source a cheap peristaltic pump powered by DC motor and have made an openSCAD model for a 3d printed bouy to float inside some transparent tubing to visualise 'live' tide data.
+We brought this along to **If I Were The Ocean**.
+Unfortunately, we were so preoccupied with **Co~Tidal** and our embroidery we did not get to prototyping at the exhibition which was the original plan or work with Cefn futher yet.

 Like <a href="https://github.com/cheapjack/ShrimpCraft">ShrimpCraft</a> **Co-Tidal** uses simple largely open source tools to engage people with the **Data Literacy** I talk about alot but applying this literacy to the context and  awareness of the human connection to the sea.